baccenfutter/enconfig/README.md

 filesystem leveraging Fuse.

-Unfortunately, it comes without any management interface making it easy to loose track of you encfs's. enconfig tries to fill that little gap.
+Unfortunately, it comes without any management interface making it easy to loose track of you encfs's. enconfig tries to fill that gap.

 Installation